 - Create a separate cluster resource group to host SQLDM services.
-A separate group allows the SQLDM services to fail without causing other resources in the group to failover. - Before you create this separate cluster resource group, gather a dedicated IP, NetBIOS name, and a dedicated disk for the cluster resource group. - SQLDM Collection, Management, and Predictive Analytics services can run as generic services on your newly-created cluster resource group. - The system may request the network Name and network IP as part of cluster configuration.
+A separate group allows the SQLDM services to fail without causing other resources in the group to failover. - · Before you create this separate cluster resource group, gather a dedicated IP, NetBIOS name, and a dedicated disk for the cluster resource group. - · SQLdm Collection, SQLdm Management, SQLdm Predictive Analytics, and SQLdm Rest services can run as generic services on your newly-created cluster resource group.